Uglemat/Malang/README.md

 ##Atoms

 Atoms are tokens that match the regex `[a-z][a-zA-Z0-9_]*`, and are just values that you can use in your programs (in tuples, et cetera).
+The keywords of the language aren't atoms, so you can't have an atom like `if`, `case` or `end`, that would be a syntax error.

 ##Identifiers